ZilchEngine/ZilchDocs/zero_editor_documentation/tutorials/scripting/loops.markdown

 The result of `Cube(x)` equals `x` cubed.
 What about `x` to the fourth power, or the fifth, or the fifteenth?
 It would be impossible to write a function for every power to which a number could be raised.
 It is more practical to write a function that raises `x` to the `y` power, where `y` is another function parameter.
 This function multiplies a given `number` parameter by itself some variable number of times equal to a given `exponent` parameter.
 Let's begin writing an incomplete version of this function.

-- In the `LoopExamples` ZilchScript resource
+- In the `LoopExamples` NadaScript resource
  - Add the following function to the `LoopExamples` class:

 ```lang=csharp, name="Incomplete Power Function, step 1"